sot176/BCRBench/docs/getting-started.md

 All experiments are controlled through scripts located in the `scripts/` directory.

 > ⚠️ **Important:**

 > Before running any script, update the paths inside the scripts to:
 > - point to your dataset location
 > - specify output directories for logs and results

+For dataset formatting and preprocessing, see the **Datasets** section.

 ---

-## 🧠 Training Models
+## 🧠 Training

-Each model has a dedicated training script.

-Run a model using:
+Each model can be trained using its corresponding script:

     scripts/train_mirai.sh
     scripts/train_vmra_mar.sh